GKMIT/scroll-view-autoLayout/README.md

 16. We are done with our setup. <br />
 17. Now you can design your view with any height. <br />
 18. Congrats you are done with scroll view with autolayout. <br />

+## Found a bug?
+Let us know!
+Send a pull request or a patch.
+Questions?
+Ask!
+We're here to help.
+We will respond to all filed issues.